MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 > [!IMPORTANT]
 >
 > No additional steps are necessary to remove the device from Intune and Autopilot.
 Unneeded steps includes manually deleting the device from Azure AD.
 Manually deleting the device from Azure AD may cause unexpected problems, issues, and behavior.
-If needed, the device will be automatically removed from Azure AD after the steps above are followed.
+If needed, the device will be automatically removed from Azure AD after these steps are followed.

-The steps above deregister the device from Autopilot, unenroll the device from Intune, and disjoin the device from Azure AD.
+The above steps deregister the device from Autopilot, unenroll the device from Intune, and disjoin the device from Azure AD.
 It may appear that only deregistering the device from Autopilot is needed.
 However, there are barriers in Intune that require all the above steps to avoid problems with lost or unrecoverable devices.
 To prevent the possibility of orphaned devices in the Autopilot database, Intune, or Azure AD, it's best to complete all the steps.

-## Deregister from Microsoft Admin Center
+## Deregister from Microsoft 365 admin center

-To deregister an Autopilot device from the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431):
+To deregister an Autopilot device from the Microsoft 365 admin center:

-1. Sign into to the [Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431)
+1. Sign into to the [Microsoft 365 admin center](https://admin.microsoft.com/)
-2. Navigate to **Devices** > **Autopilot**
+1. Navigate to **Devices** > **Autopilot**.
-3. Select the device to be deregistered and then select the **Delete device** button
+1. Select the device to be deregistered and then select the **Delete device** button.

+## Deregister from Microsoft Partner Center (MPC)

 Deregistering a device from Autopilot in Microsoft Partner Center (MPC) only deregisters the device from Autopilot.
 It doesn't perform any of the following actions:

 - Unenroll the device from the MDM (Intune)
 - Disjoin the device from Azure AD

-## Related topics
+## Related articles

 [Register devices manually](add-devices.md)